The Ten Percent Rule

 Through modeling and simulation, Galam demonstrated something striking.

-As conversations occur over time:
+As conversations occur over time, most people remain flexible.

 A few remain immovable.